The unsteady overtopping of barriers by gravity currents and dam-break flows: Unsteady overtopping of a barrier

 The solution \cref{eqn:ot:lockrel_early_soln} is valid until the front reaches the barrier, which occurs at time $\tilde{t} = \frac*{(\Fro + 2)}{(2 \Fro)}$.
 To illustrate our analysis of the subsequent dynamics we use plots produced from numerical simulation (\cref{fig:ot:CritWall_Inf_Profiles}).
 These simulations were performed on a mesh of $1000$ cells on $-2 \leq \tilde{x} \leq 1$ initiated at the instant of collision, with a non-reflecting boundary condition imposed at $\tilde{x} = -2$ so that this boundary does not influence the ensuing dynamics.

-The initial interaction with the barrier corresponds to the boundary-Riemann problem solved in \cref{sec:overtop_close}.
-In particular, since $\Fro \geq 1$, we find that three initial behaviours may occur, depending on $\Fro$ and the relative height of the barrier: supercritical overtopping (B-Ia, B-Ib, B-Ic); subcritical overtopping (B-II); and blocked flow (B-IIIa, B-IIIb), see \cref{fig:ot:collision_close}.
+The initial interaction with the barrier is now discussed.
+We emphasise that our model does not include mixing between the current and ambient fluid, which may occur during the initial collision between Boussinesq flows and relatively deep barriers.
+We note that the dilute fluid generated by this interaction will largely be transported downstream out of the domain, and should not affect the subsequent motion.
+The interaction corresponds to the boundary-Riemann problem solved in \cref{sec:overtop_close}.
+In particular, since $\Fro > 0$, we find that four initial behaviours may occur, depending on $\Fro$ and the relative height of the barrier: supercritical overtopping (B-Ia, B-Ib, B-Ic); subcritical overtopping with a $\beta$-shock (B-II) or a $\beta$-fan (B-IV) generated at the barrier; and blocked flow (B-IIIa, B-IIIb), see \cref{fig:ot:collision_close}.
 These are divided by two curves.
-Firstly $\Delta \tilde{E}_i \eqdef \Delta \tilde{E} (\Fro,B) = 0$, where
+Firstly $\Delta \tilde{E}_i \eqdef \Delta \tilde{E} (\Fro,B) = 0$ is the boundary of supercritical overtopping, with $\Delta \tilde{E}_i$ the energy discrepancy when the front arrives at the barrier.
+The energy discrepancy across the domain, denoted $\Delta \tilde{E}$, is derived by substituting \cref{eqn:ot:lockrel_early_soln_uh} into \cref{eqn:ot:energy_discrep}, yielding